 - Rent-related fees.
 Landlords are not limited in how much they charge for late fees as long as it is included in the lease agreement.
 Returned check fees are limited to $25.

 Housing Discrimination in Missouri

-- Establishing different terms, conditions, or privileges between tenants
+- Offering different terms, conditions, or privileges

-- Falsely denying the availability of housing for inspection, sale, or rental
+- Falsely denying the availability of housing

-- Failing to make a reasonable accommodation
+- Failing to make reasonable accommodations

 Additional Landlord Tenant Regulations in Missouri

-Local Landlord-Tenant Laws in Missouri
+Local Laws in Missouri

 Kansas City adopted a new Tenant’s Bill of Rights in 2019 that requires landlords to provide certain amenities like heating, water, plumbing, electric fixtures, and cooking equipment.
 Tenants can also refuse entry to landlords that do not follow notification policies.